Scholar J-1 Exchange Visitor Initial Request

 - The program is suitable to the exchange visitor’s background, needs, and experience; and

 - The exchange visitor possesses sufficient English proficiency as determined by an objective proficiency measurement to successfully participate in his or her program and to function successfully on a day-to-day basis.

-The host faculty member must verify an applicant’s English language proficiency through a recognized English language test, by signed documentation from an academic institution or English language school, or through a documented interview conducted by the sponsor either in person or by videoconferencing, or, if videoconferencing is not possible, by telephone.
-If the host faculty member cannot firmly establish sufficient English proficiency, then it is not appropriate to request a DS-2019 for the J-1 exchange visitor, as s/he is not eligible for J-1 status.
+A sponsor must verify an applicant’s English language proficiency through a recognized English language test, by signed documentation from an academic institution or English language school, or through a documented interview conducted by the sponsor either in-person or by videoconferencing, or by telephone if videoconferencing is not a viable option.

 The English Proficiency Requirement can be satisfied by submitting documentation of at least one of the following: